Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 View of the River Thames from the London Eye| ©Cristian Ungureanu

-2. Don't forget to look out for the Westminster Bridge
+Don't forget to check out Westminster Bridge!

 View of Westminster Bridge from the London Eye| ©Stig Nygaard